michalrys/FixPPM/README.md

 * filter tasks
 * select a single task
-* put hours
+* write amount of hours
-* insert hours if possible starting from beginning of the hours table
+* insert hours if possible, starting from the first day in the hours table
+* remove hours if possible, starting from the last day in the hours table

 ### Button "Check unused tasks"